 If you want to talk to someone who is independent and knows about special educational needs, you can get advice from the local Derbyshire Information and Advice service or from national or local voluntary organisations.

-e.g. Derby and Derbyshire Parent Partnership Service
+Derby and Derbyshire Parent Partnership Service

-Telephone number:01629 533660
+Telephone number: 01629 533660

 Email address: parent.partnership@derbyshire.gov.uk

+We will provide an annual report for parents on their child’s progress and at annual review of progress and provision through Education Health and Care (EHC) plans.
 The views of the pupil will be included in these discussions.
-This may be through involving the pupil in all or part of the discussion itself, or gathering their views as part of the preparation.
+This may be through involving the pupil in all or part of the discussion itself, gathering their views as part of the preparation, or advocating for the child if they are unable to share their views.

 A record of the outcomes, action and support agreed through the discussion is kept and shared with all the appropriate school staff and a copy given to the pupil’s parents.